Set Up Resend Right: A Marketer's Checklist with an AI Agent

 2. The specific section or workflow in each post I should focus on.

+3. One concrete next step I can take after reading them.
 I'm going to paste a piece of marketing work I've already shipped (a campaign brief, an SEO audit, a content calendar, a launch plan).

 Read it like Alice Marketer would: identify the underlying workflow.
 Output: